Taapeli/isotammi-addons/source/SuperTool/README.md

 ## Pre-defined variables

-Certain pre-defined variables can be used - depending on the current category (People, Families, Events etc).
+Certain pre-defined, read-only, variables can be used - depending on the current category (People, Families, Events etc).

 For example, in the Person/People category the following variables are defined for each person: